g-URL/Tail-Chaser-Phaser-3/README.md

 # Tail Chaser
 A snake game, but with cats.

+# Gameplay
+* Initially the cat controlled by the player, the pink mother cat, is at rest.
+* Once a WASD or arrow key is pressed the mother will begin move.
+* The objective of the game is to pickup as many kittens as possible without colliding with trailing kittens (kindle) or board obstacles.
+* Kittens spawn in groups of 5.
+* ***NOTE: kittens hide in tunnel.
+* Pressing the Enter key will end the game.

 ### History and Motivation
 I was looking for a project to learn JavaScript and it occured to me that it would be fun if my [old](https://github.com/g-URL/Tail-Chaser) Tail Chaser game, originally created using pygame, could be made easily available to everyone.
 Remaking the game also gave me the opportunity to improve the game and implement techniques I should have the first time round.